boyongjiong/outdoor-hiking/sites/logicflow-docs/docs/api/edgeModelApi.en-US.md

 ## setAttributes

-Set the shape properties of the model, which will be triggered every time the properties change.
+Set the shape attributes of the model, which will be triggered every time the properties change.

 ```jsx | pure
 class UserEdgeModel extends PolylineEdgeModel {